larry156/CS1XA3/Project03/README.md

 Upon clicking the button, an AJAX POST request is made to `friend_request_view` containing the button's ID, which will be of the form `fr-<NAME>`, where `<NAME>` is the recipient's username.
 A new FriendRequest object is then created, with
 `to_user` and `from_user` being the recipient and sender of the friend request, respectively, and the page is reloaded.
+All friend request buttons have a jQuery event attached to them in `people.js`, and the POST is sent using the `friendRequest` and `frResponse` functions defined within that file.

+In the right column of `people.djhtml`, a list of all friend requests to the current user (i.e. the friend request's `to_user` is the current user) is displayed.
+Each friend request contains the sender's username and picture, as well as two buttons allowing the current user to either accept or decline the request.

 **Note**: